kir-/banana/README.md

 If the inference script fails to load any smiles in the dataset, it will output -100 for the BANANA score.

+Colab [here](https://colab.research.google.com/drive/1XyLrBIRzMlpdPZUHV2vCFDEZz2xuqIi0?usp=sharing).
+You can use this to run inference on crossdocked2020.

 ## Training

 If you want to train the model yourself, first make sure you've downloaded the [BigBind dataset](https://storage.googleapis.com/bigbind/BigBindV1.tar.bz2).